Oneday2010/milestone-project3_koreanfood/README.md

 6) [JQuery](https://jquery.com/) - used javascript fuctions)

+7) [flask](https://flask.palletsprojects.com/en/2.0.x/) - The project uses Flask, which is a Python microframework.

+8) [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) - The project uses Jinja for templating with Flask in the HTML code.
+I used Jinja to simplify my HTML code, avoid repetition, and allow simpler linking of the back-end to the front-end.

+9) PyMongo - The project uses PyMongo as the Python API for MongoDB.
+This API enables linking the data from the back-end database to the front-end app.

 ### Version control

   - [Github](https://github.com/) - Used to store the code and use of Github Pages to deploy the website.

   - [Gitpod](https://gitpod.io/workspaces) - Used as the primary version control IDE for developers to further push and commit code to Github.

+### Hosting
+  - [Heroku](https://www.heroku.com/)b - I've used Heroku as the hosting platform to deploy my app.

 ### Other